learnbin.net nav logo

 Ionic Equilibrium eq 07

 If a saturated solution is added to more compounds, it will no longer be dissolved.
 The compound will precipitate.
-When dissolving a compound in an aqueous medium, it is started to form a precipitate, which means the solution has been saturated by that compound.
+When dissolving a compound in an aqueous medium, it starts to form a precipitate, which means the solution has been saturated by that compound.

 If the ionic product is lower than the Ksp, there is no precipitate formed.
 Precipitated will be formed when the ionic product is equal to or higher than the Ksp.